npinochet/castle/GDD.md

 * Healing mechanic and limited use.
 * Bonfires/Gravestones.
   * Every save point (gravestone) has an engraving which gives a little lore to the area.
-* Stairs.
 * First area themes.
-  * A dungeon reporposed as a cult area with followers who believe that beheading and cracking of the skull is the new death.
+  * A dungeon repurposed as a cult area with followers who believe that beheading and cracking of the skull is the new death.
 Where you can't know if one gets to live still or really die.
   * Lead by the final boss who's a greedy leader with.
     * Named Lakim (greed in black speech), he was
 * Art.
 * Have an enemy which is made from diferent bodyparts stiched together, like frankenstein's monster.
+* Have an enemy which is are aristocrats with deer of some other animal heads.
+A type fo grafted enemy.

 Level design tips that might be useful to keep in mind:

 * search castle layouts.